yitzchak/nontrivial-gray-streams/README.md

 own subclasses of the fundamental stream classes.
-Instead it exports the CL implementation's fundamental stream classes directly. [trivial-gray-streams][] subclasses these classes so that it can define its own version of the [Sequence Extensions][] and the [File Position Extensions][].
+Instead it exports the CL implementation's fundamental stream classes directly. [trivial-gray-streams][] subclasses these classes so that it can define its own version of the [Sequence][Sequence Extensions] and the [File Position][File Position Extensions].
 There is some variation in the signatures of the generic functions of those extensions in the various CL implmentations, which [trivial-gray-streams][] tries to work around via this mechanism. nontrivial-gray-streams exports these extensions exactly as they appear and adds feature keywords as needed to distinguish the differences.

 Lastly, nontrivial-gray-streams includes a test suite that attempts to address not just the core functionality of the Gray stream protocol,